UCF/WP-Allowed-Hosts/readme.txt

 The setting is located under WP Admin's Setting > Allow Hosts.
 If you don't see it you are probably running a Network (multisite) version of wordpress and the plugin is enabled at the network level.
 Enabling at the Network level will take precedence.

 == Changelog ==

+= 1.0.5 =
+* Fixed bug where delete_option() was being called on plugin activation instead of add_option()
+* Added success notifications when network-level settings are modified and saved
+* Code standards/cleanup

 = 1.0.4 =
 * Readme update